itzthem3ji/alx-low_level_programming/0x08-recursion/README.md

-# The ALX Projects: Understanding Recursion
+# The ALX Low-Level Programming Projects In C: Understanding Recursion

 #### Areas Covered
 * What is recursion